 Explore Australia's Seafood Frontier on the Eyre Peninsula and follow the stunning coastline on a seafood safari.

 Road trip through the Eyre Peninsula's oceanic utopia and get closer to nature.
 Stop to swim with sea lions or encounter great white sharks on a truly unique South Australian cage diving experience, or wander along pristine beaches where the waters are literally teeming with seafood.
 Download the Seafood Frontier road trip map and enjoy a safari of some of the freshest and most sumptuous seafood on offer, from the multi-million dollar tuna industry in Port Lincoln to plucking oysters straight from the sea in Coffin Bay.
-Here's our guide to the best things to see and do between Streaky Bay and Head of Bight along the Seafood Frontier road trip.
-If you are looking to extend your journey, check out our road trip guides for Whyalla to Port Lincoln and Port Lincoln to Streaky Bay.
+Here's our guide to the best things to see and do along the Seafood Frontier road trip, between Whyalla and Port Lincoln.